 (1) Domestic Eligible Entities.
-For domestic eligible entities formed on or after January 1, 1997, the default rules are as follows: (1) a domestic entity with two or more members is classified as a partnership; 109 and (2) a domestic single-member eligible entity is disregarded as separate from its owner.
-For domestic eligible entities in existence prior to January 1, 1997, the default classification is generally the classification claimed by the entity under the pre-check-the-box regulations 111 subject to a special rule for single-member entities.
+For domestic eligible entities formed on or after January 1, 1997, the default rules are as follows: (1) a domestic entity with two or more members is classified as a partnership; 110 and (2) a domestic single-member eligible entity is disregarded as separate from its owner.
+111 For domestic eligible entities in existence prior to January 1, 1997, the default classification is generally the classification claimed by the entity under the pre-check-the-box regulations 112 subject to a special rule for single-member entities.
 Single-member entities that claimed to be a partnership under the pre-check-the-box regulations are treated as disregarded entities.
-112
+113 then allocate income, loss, deduction, credit, and basis among those classes.
+Conclusion: For federal tax purposes, unless Owner elects otherwise under § 301.7701-3, a wholly owned eligible entity is a disregarded entity, and Owner may not allocate tax items or basis among its different interests.").

 Revenue Procedure 2002-69 provides guidance on the classification of a "qualified entity" that is owned by a husband and wife as community property under the laws of a U.S. state, a foreign country or a possession of the United States.
-A business entity is a qualified entity if: (1) the business entity is wholly owned by a husband and wife as community property under the laws of a U.S. state, a foreign country, or a U.S. possession; (2) no person other than one or both spouses would be considered an owner for federal tax purposes; and (3) the business entity is not treated as a corporation under the check-the-box regulations.
-The Revenue
+114 A business entity is a qualified